Sinking of the Titanic: Effects of the collision

-The plates in the central part of Titanic's hull (covering approximately 60 percent of the total) were held together with triple rows of mild steel rivets, but the plates in the bow and stern were held together with double rows of wrought iron rivets which may have been near their stress limits even before the collision.
+The plates in the central part of Titanic's hull (covering approximately 60 per cent of the total) were held together with triple rows of mild steel rivets, but the plates in the bow and stern were held together with double rows of wrought iron rivets which may have been near their stress limits even before the collision.
 These "Best" or No. 3 iron rivets had a high level of slag inclusions, making them more brittle than the more usual "Best-Best" No. 4 iron rivets, and more prone to snapping when put under stress, particularly in extreme cold.
 Tom McCluskie, a retired archivist of Harland & Wolff, pointed out that Olympic, Titanic's sister ship, was riveted with the same iron and served without incident for nearly 25 years, surviving several major collisions, including being rammed by a British cruiser.
 When Olympic rammed and sank the U-boat U-103 with her bow, the stem was twisted and hull plates on the starboard side were buckled without impairing the hull's integrity.

 Above the waterline, there was little evidence of the collision.
 The stewards in the first class dining room noticed a shudder, which they thought might have been caused by the ship shedding a propeller blade.
 Many of the passengers felt a bump or shudder – "just as though we went over about a thousand marbles", as one survivor put it – but did not know what had happened.
 Those on the lowest decks, nearest the site of the collision, felt it much more directly.
 Engine Oiler Walter Hurst recalled being "awakened by a grinding crash along the starboard side.
 No one was very much alarmed but knew we had struck something."
 Fireman George Kemish heard a "heavy thud and grinding tearing sound" from the starboard hull.

 The ship began to flood immediately, with water pouring in at an estimated rate of 7 LT per second, fifteen times faster than it could be pumped out.
 Second engineer J. H. Hesketh and leading stoker Frederick Barrett were both struck by a jet of icy water in No. 6 boiler room and escaped just before the room's watertight door closed.
 This was an extremely dangerous situation for the engineering staff; the boilers were still full of hot high-pressure steam and there was a substantial risk that they would explode if they came into contact with the cold seawater flooding the boiler rooms.
 The stokers and firemen were ordered to reduce the fires and vent the boilers, sending great quantities of steam up the funnel venting pipes.
 They were waist-deep in freezing water by the time they finished their work.